MrWhitesz/TCR_evo/README.md

 # TCR_evo

 ## Overview
-TCR-Evo is an innovative platform that combines mammalian cell surface display, deep sequencing, and deep learning frameworks for high-throughput engineering of T-cell receptors (TCRs) based on their binding affinity.
+TCR_evo is an innovative platform that combines mammalian cell surface display, deep sequencing, and deep learning frameworks for high-throughput engineering of T-cell receptors (TCRs) based on their binding affinity.
 This project focuses on predicting 'HLA-A2-GILGFVFTL' specificity from diverse TCR sequences to identify optimized TCR variants.

 ## Installation